 4) Get the right gear

 Runners don’t need much in the way of gear, but good shoes and weather-appropriate clothes are essential.
 If you live somewhere with long, harsh winters, you’re going to struggle to get out unless you have a warm running jacket, for example.
-Running can also be made more fun with music, and lots of runners swear by their TREBLAB wireless earphones, so we recommend you buy some.
+Running can also be made more fun with music, and lots of runners swear by their TREBLAB wireless earbuds, so we recommend you buy some.

 But most of all, get the right shoes.
 Never buy running shoes without getting a proper gait analysis and recommendation from a running store.
 If you don’t, you’ll risk discomfort at best and injury at worst.